trevorfalls/NASGR/Accelerometer stuff/readme.txt

-This program measures the orientation of the MPU-6050 accelerometer and outputs it through ros.
+This program measures the orientation of the MPU-9250 and outputs it through serial.

 -------------------CHANGELOG------------------------------------------------
+2/26/2016
+Created program to read raws from MPU-9250 which include xyz accelerations, gyroscopic accelerations, and magnetometer data.
+No ROS programming integrated yet.
+Plan on figuring out how to get orientations and velocities before or while integrating ROS.
+Program called MPU_9250_Serial_Reader_2

 v3.0 uploaded 3 November 2015
 	- V2 and V1 didn't work
 V5.0 uploaded 5 November 2015